Sinn Fein calls for united Ireland debate after historic election win | Politics

 Sinn Fein calls for united Ireland debate after historic election win

-Sinn Fein, the former political wing of the IRA, hailed its first election win in Northern Ireland's history as a "defining moment" for the British-controlled region and called for a debate on the creation of a united Ireland.
-Sinn Fein secured 29% of first-preference votes for the regional parliament, way ahead of pro-British Democratic Unionist Party's 21.3%, official results showed.
+Sinn Fein, the former political wing of the Irish Republican Army (IRA), hailed its first election win in Northern Ireland's history as a "defining moment" for the British-controlled region and called for a debate on the creation of a united Ireland.

-Sinn Fein, the former political wing of the IRA, hailed its first election win in Northern Ireland's history as a "defining moment" for the British-controlled region and called for a debate on the creation of a united Ireland.
+Sinn Fein was ahead of the pro-British Democratic Unionist Party by 27 to 24 seats with two left to declare, making it the first Irish nationalist party to secure control of the assembly.
+It won 29% of first-preference votes to the DUP's 21.3%.

 The DUP was heavily criticised during the campaign for its handling of Brexit.
 The scrapping of what it calls an effective trade border between Northern Ireland and the rest of the United Kingdom was a key election promise.
 ALL-IRELAND ASPIRATIONS